A Doctor Explains How To Take Advantage Of The Healthy Benefits Of Nature

 Put a houseplant in your office or wherever you spend a lot of time.
-Views of plants and greenery have been shown to help improve attention and even decrease pain, with one study finding that placing a plant in a hospital room reduced hospital stays, decreased the need for pain medication, and reduced the negative comments nurses put in patient’s charts.
+Views of plants and greenery have been shown to help improve attention4 and even decrease pain, with one study finding that placing a plant in a hospital room reduced hospital stays, decreased the need for pain medication, and reduced the negative comments nurses put in patient’s charts.

 3. Find a room with a view.

-Some studies have shown that individuals heal faster in hospitals and have more energy at work when they have a view of nature instead of a built environment.
+Some studies have shown that individuals heal faster in hospitals5 and have more energy at work6 when they have a view of nature instead of a built environment.
 If possible, try to spend the majority of your time when in your home or office in the room that provides you with views of greenery.
 If this is not possible, you can hang photos of nature and add a photo of nature that you love as a screen saver on your computer or smartphone.

 4. Make it a retreat.

 Getting away, relaxing, and spending time in nature meditating, eating healthy, and sleeping deeply is sure to make you feel rested, renewed, and back on track.
-A recent study published in the January issue of the Journal of Psychosomatic Research reported that meditation retreats are moderately to largely effective in reducing anxiety, depression, and stress and improving quality of life.
+A recent study7 published in the January issue of the Journal of Psychosomatic Research reported that meditation retreats are moderately to largely effective in reducing anxiety, depression, and stress and improving quality of life.

 5. Connect with nature through food.